homelight/worksheets/README.md

 [![CircleCI](https://circleci.com/gh/helloeave/worksheets.svg?style=svg&circle-token=273512d656713e7f4a7ed0d464aa297999c54f0b)](https://circleci.com/gh/helloeave/worksheets)
 [![GoDoc](https://godoc.org/github.com/helloeave/worksheets?status.svg)](https://godoc.org/github.com/helloeave/worksheets)

+## Prerequisites

+This release of worksheets is compatible with go1.13.
+For previous Go versions refer to release 1.0.0.

+## Description

 Let's start with a motivating example, easily representing a borrower's legal name, date of birth, and determining if they are of legal age to get a mortgage.

 We start by giving the definition for what data describe a `borrower` worksheet